 super mario 3d world is u&k

-― Backdoor Pathway To Making Human Penis Started With A Wallaby (bizarro gazzara), Friday, 1 March 2019 15:20 (three weeks ago) Permalink
+― Backdoor Pathway To Making Human Penis Started With A Wallaby (bizarro gazzara), Friday, 1 March 2019 15:20 (two months ago) Permalink

 stuff that hasn't gotten switch port/sequel yet:

 Mario 3D Worldthe 2d Mario formula in 3d, people who like this one really like it

 Tokyo Mirage Sessionsa smt/persona spinoff about teen fashion idols with fire emblem personas. google image search should tell you immediately if this is for you or not, it's really visually distinctive like persona 5 but in a completely different direction

 Xenoblade Chronicles XPaper Mario Color Splashthese are less popular entries in their respective series but have some defenders

 Star Fox Zerowhereas this one doesn't really have any defenders afaict

 ― ciderpress, Friday, 1 March 2019 15:42 (two months ago) Permalink

 oh there's also The Wonderful 101 which i know nothing about other than it's a platinumgames game so it'll be some sort of stylish action thing